b-brankovics/UNIX-for-bio/doc/unix_basics.md

     cat new
 	cat text new

-Let's create file with a single line and concatenate it many times to the new file.
-And add line with "The End".
+Let's create a file with a single line and concatenate it many times to the new file.
+And finish by adding a final line, "The End".

     echo "Extra line to make it longer" >line cat line line line line line line line >lines cat lines lines lines lines lines lines >>new echo "The End" >>new

 So `new` is 45 lines long.
+(You can check this by using the command `wc -l new`, which prints the number of lines. **wc** - word count.)

 ### `head` - output the first part of files
-Sometimes we want to see only a part of the content.
+Sometimes we want to see only part of the content.

     head new